 Inheritance: what is the legal right of return of parents?

-Verified 19 June 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 20 January 2025 - Directorate for Legal and Administrative Information (Prime Minister)

 The right of legal return allows you to take back the goods that you have transmitted by donation to your child, if he or she dies without descendants.
 You don't inherit your child automatically.

-Your legal right of return is limited to half the estate of your deceased child (1/4 of the estate for the father and 1/4 of the estate for the mother).
+Your legal right of return is limited to half the estate of your deceased child (1/4 of the estate for one parent and 1/4 of the estate for the other parent).

 Please note